klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/dex-starter-kit.md

 Also, make sure to fulfill the following prerequisites
 1. You must have enough supply of KLAY & other utility tokens to execute all the functions
-2. Following DEX contracts should be already deployed on Klaytn Mainnet OR Testnet ([Ref](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/README.md))
+2. Deployment of the following DEX contracts on Klaytn Mainnet OR Testnet is required. ([Ref](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/README.md))
    - DexFactory
    - DexRouter
    - DexToken